 Below, we examine the unique characteristics and qualities of natural tobiko and explain what sets it apart from other styles of roe.
 Then, we detail a side-by-side comparison of tobiko and caviar, showing the differences and similarities between the two elegant and delicious ingredients.
 No more waiting — let's talk tobiko.

 Put simply, tobiko is a type of fish roe and is specifically from flying fish roe.
-There are many other varieties of flying fish that yield quality tobiko, found in the Northern Atlantic around Iceland and even in certain regions of the West Indies.
+There are many varieties of flying fish that yield quality tobiko, found in the Northern Atlantic around Iceland and even in certain regions of the West Indies.
 However, tobiko is most commonly harvested from Cheilopogon agoo, commonly known as the Japanese flying fish.

 Like most roe, tobiko should be kept in a tight-sealed container just above freezing point.
-The eggs themselves are small – usually less than 1 millimeter in diameter.
-If you were to eat just one at a time, you would barely register the texture or taste.
-That's why tobiko is usually scooped in large quantities and enjoyed best with dozens (or hundreds) of eggs in a single bite.
+The eggs themselves are small, usually less than 1 millimeter in diameter.
+If you were to eat just one at a time, you'd barely register the texture or taste.
+That's why tobiko is usually scooped in large quantities and enjoyed best with dozens of eggs in a single bite.

 Related Types of Roe